axeltidemann/self_dot/README.md

 OpenMPI: http://www.open-mpi.org/

 Now you can install mpi4py, so you can use MPI with python.
+It should be enough to put mpicc on your path, then do

+> pip install mpi4py

-This cannot be done with pip (although it is supported), so you must download the mpi4py source and configure it accordingly.
-In the source folder, edit mpi.cfg so it reads like this:
+If this does not work, download mpi4py, edit mpi.cfg so it reads like this:

 ```
 mpicc                = mpicc